parabuzzle/parabuzzle.github.io/_posts/2017-01-17-Kafka-Streaming-Processors-Simplified.md

     props.put(StreamsConfig.KEY_SERDE_CLASS_CONFIG, Serdes.String().getClass().getName());
     props.put(StreamsConfig.VALUE_SERDE_CLASS_CONFIG, Serdes.String().getClass().getName());

-    // Reset to the earliest position so we can reprocess the messags for the demo props.put(ConsumerConfig.AUTO_OFFSET_RESET_CONFIG, "earliest");
+    // Reset to the earliest position so we can reprocess the messages for the demo props.put(ConsumerConfig.AUTO_OFFSET_RESET_CONFIG, "earliest");

     // load a simple json serializer
     final Serializer<JsonNode> jsonSerializer = new JsonSerializer();
     // load a simple json deserializer
     final Deserializer<JsonNode> jsonDeserializer = new JsonDeserializer();
     // use the simple json serializer and deserialzer we just made and load a Serde for streaming data final Serde<JsonNode> jsonSerde = Serdes.serdeFrom(jsonSerializer, jsonDeserializer);

     // Setup a string Serde for the key portion of the messages final Serde<String> stringSerde = Serdes.String();

-        // Setup a builder for the streams KStreamBuilder builder = new KStreamBuilder();
+    // Setup a builder for the streams
+    KStreamBuilder builder = new KStreamBuilder();

     // Just so we know everything is working.. let's report that we are about to start working System.out.println("Starting Sorting Job");